 We’ve split up the options available via ‘Add Additional Contributor’ into Artists and Additional Contributors:

 Artist - This should be used when you want to add additional primary artists to a track.

 Featured Artists - Any artist featuring on your track/product (such as providing guest vocals or a guest verse) should be entered here.

-The below roles should not be added on Step 2 of the AWAL Uploader, except for the Composer on a Classical or Classical Crossover release.
+The below roles should not be added to the Product Information section of the AWAL Uploader, except for the Composer on a Classical or Classical Crossover release.

 Please get in touch via the Portal for exact instructions as to how you should be adding in Additional Contributors on Bollywood releases.

 Songwriter - A songwriter is someone who has been involved in the writing of both the lyrics and music.
 Providing this information is required.
 Songwriter credits require full, legal first and last names.
 Band or stage names should not be used.
 For Soundtrack, Classical, Classical Crossover or Opera, please use the Composer role instead.

 Composer - The track’s composer should be entered here.
 The composer is the person who has written the music.
 This is essential for any release that falls under the genre of Soundtrack, Classical, Classical Crossover or Opera.
 For other genres, use the Songwriter role instead.

 Lyricist - The lyricist is the person who has written the lyrics to the song.

 Engineer - An engineer is someone that has worked on the recording of a track.
 This includes the production, mixing, and effects.
-If your release is Mastered for iTunes, you’ll need to provide the engineer's name and email in the ‘Special Requirements’ section on Step 7 of the AWAL Uploader.
+If your release is Mastered for iTunes, you’ll need to provide the engineer's name and email in the ‘Additional Comments’ section of the AWAL Uploader.